softrams/bulwark/CONTRIBUTING.md

 ### Versioning

-Any release from master will have a unique version
+Any release from master will have a unique version automated by [standard-version](https://github.com/conventional-changelog/standard-version)

 `MAJOR.MINOR.PATCH` will be incremented by: